JonathanPMohan/lego-builder/README.md

 # Jonathan's Lego Builder

-This project is an exploration of ES6 Modules, Axios, and SASS styling by creating a Lego Builder.
-Once loaded the user has the ability to build their own lego characters by either clicking on images or by selecting from dropdowns.
-If the user chooses, they will have the ability to save their custom lego characters.
+This project is an exploration of ES6 Modules, Axios, and SASS styling by creating a Custom Lego Builder.
+Once loaded the user will see a random lego character generated and has the ability to build their own lego characters by either clicking on images or by selecting from dropdowns.
+If the user chooses, they will have the ability to save their custom lego characters which will line below the builder.

 ## Screenshots
 * Lego Builder Homepage Screenshot